-When I finally made it to university, I went to a school named for Saint Thomas Aquinas in Saint Paul, Minnesota; I studied philosophy and theology, and the classics too.
+When I finally made it to university, I went to a school named for Saint Thomas Aquinas in Saint Paul, Minnesota; I studied philosophy, theology and the classics too.

-My time at St. Thomas was reasonably well spent; my studies adequately prepared me for advanced studies elsewhere (barely); I continued my theological work when I had graduated from there.
+Looking back, I have to say that my time at St. Thomas was reasonably well spent; my studies adequately prepared me for advanced studies elsewhere (though barely); I continued my research in theology when I had graduated from there.

-My work thus far, in the philosophy and history of Christian soteriology, is not as exhaustive as our Patron Saint’s achievement with his Summa Theologica (thus far), which remains a unique accomplishment in the history of Western thought.
-Nevertheless, my work is ongoing, and may one day make the mark.
+My work thus far has been in the philosophy and history of Christian soteriology.
+It is not as exhaustive as our Patron Saint’s achievement with his Summa Theologica (thus far), which remains a unique accomplishment in the history of Western thought.
+Nevertheless, my work is ongoing, and may one day surpass his mark.

-Regardless, St. Thomas successfully bridged the gap between the ancient philosophers: Socrates, Plato, Aristotle et al, and the proto-renaissance period of Western Europe, re-discovering the use of intellectual tools such as formal logic and discursive reasoning; he re-employed them in a way that allowed Europeans to leave the Dark Ages, clearing a path for the Renaissance, the Enlightenment and the Age of Reason that followed.
+Regardless, St. Thomas successfully bridged the gap between the ancient philosophers: Socrates, Plato, Aristotle et al, and the proto-renaissance period of Western Europe, re-discovering the use of intellectual tools such as formal logic and discursive reasoning, tools which came to him from the Jewish scholar Maimonides, and the Muslim scholar Averroes, he re-employed them in a way that allowed Europeans to leave the Dark Ages, clearing a path for the Renaissance, the Enlightenment and the Age of Reason that followed.

 Saint Thomas died on March 7th, 1274.

-His hosts boiled his carcass down to the bones, and polished those to keep them clean and preserve them in good order.
-They kept all the water from the cauldron his body dissolved in for distribution in the relic-trade; they refused for years to turn his remains over to his Dominican brothers, parceling out his bones and the water bit by bit over years, keeping his skull until the very end.
+His hosts boiled his carcass down to the bones, and then polished those to preserve them in good order.
+They kept all the water from the cauldron they dissolved his body in, for distribution in the relic-trade.
+For years they refused to turn his remains over to his Dominican brothers, parceling out his bones and the water they had recovered, bit by bit, keeping his skull until the very end.

 The University of Saint Thomas has a vial of that water in its collection of sacred artifacts, a silly business, really, and beneath the dignity of the intellectual giant that Aquinas was known to be.

-There is a prayer that Thomas wrote, it is carved into a column of the main entrance to the school grounds at the University, the same arches that I walked through, my first day on campus, two stories below the offices of the Philosophy Department (which I belonged to).
+There is a prayer that St. Thomas wrote, it is carved into a column of the main entrance to the school grounds at the University in St. Paul, the same arches that I walked through my first day on campus, two stories below the offices of the Philosophy Department (which I belonged to).
 I recited that prayer aloud every day I attended classes.

-It is a prayer that I carry with me, as if it were written in my heart:
+It is a prayer that I carry with me still, as if it were written in my heart:

 Grant, O Merciful God